thoughtram/blog/_posts/2015-03-08-joining-betahaus-education.md

 ---
 layout: post
-title:      "Joining betahaus education"
+title: Joining betahaus education
-date:       2015-03-08
+date: 2015-03-08T00:00:00.000Z
+summary: >-
-summary:    "We're happy to announce to take part in the new betahaus education program that aims to deliver various formats including sessions and workshops."
+  We're happy to announce to take part in the new betahaus education program that aims to deliver various formats including sessions and workshops.
 isExploringAngular13Article: false
 categories:
   - angularjs
 tags:
   - angular
   - training
   - announcements
 author: christoph_burgdorf
+related_posts:
+  - Git Ninja Class comes to Istanbul
+  - Tickets are on sale now!
+  - Announcing our first workshop
+  - Git Ninja Class in Amsterdam
+  - Announcing Angular 2 Master Class in Sydney
+  - Announcing Angular 2 Master Class in NYC

 ---

 If you are following the startup scene chances are you've heard about the [betahaus](http://betahaus.com) before.
 It's a popular co-working space with branches in Berlin, Hamburg, Barcelona and Sofia.